c-a-s-t-l-e/senseLiner/documents/reference_materials/spaCy_pospeech_tagger_labels.md

-# spaCy Parts-of_Speech Label Tags
+# spaCy Parts-of-Speech Label Tags

 See https://spacy.io/models/en for the spaCy model that uses them.